|Dr D L Nash (m)|

 Dr Porter qualified at the University of Leicester in 1987.
 He joined Cripps Health Centre 1993 after postgraduate training in Nottingham and Australia.

 His clinical interests include travel and tropical medicine.
-He is also Chair of NHS Nottingham City Clinical Commissioning Group, (which is the NHS organisation which commissions local health services on behalf of all residents the City) and Vice Chair of Nottingham City Health and Wellbeing Board.
-In addition he is a member of One Nottingham (the strategic partnership board for the City).
+He is Clinical lead of Nottingham City Integrated Care Partnership ( ICP) which develops local health and care services for the City, and Vice Chair of Nottingham City Health and Wellbeing Board.
+He is also a member of both One Nottingham (the strategic partnership board for the City) and the Nottingham and Nottinghamshire Integrated Care System (ICS) board.
 He undertook an MSc in travel medicine in 1999 as well as an MBA in 2008.

 |Dr E R Gibbs (f)|